Can I revoke my waiver of counsel after sentencing?

 Answer:

-The right to counsel generally includes the first appeal.
-While the law is not clear on the issue raised by your question, you have nothing to lose by filing a motion to rescind the waiver of counsel and to have counsel appointed for appeal purposes.
+The right to counsel typically includes the first appeal.
+While the law on your situation isn't entirely clear, you can file a motion to withdraw your waiver of counsel.
+This motion can request that counsel be appointed for your appeal.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.